The best bath towels of 2021

 Best luxury bath towel: Boll & Branch Plush Bath Towel ($45; bollandbranch.com)

-Already a fan of the Boll & Branch brand since we tested their flannel sheets this past fall, we were excited to see this towel arrive in the mail, with the same modern stylish packaging and logo, tied up neatly with a white ribbon like a little gift.
+Already a fan of the Boll & Branch brand since we tested the company’s flannel sheets this past fall, we were excited to see this towel arrive in the mail, with the same modern stylish packaging and logo, tied up neatly with a white ribbon like a little gift.

 Crafted from 100% organic cotton and made ethically in India, Boll & Branch’s Plush Towel is a bit bigger than most at 58 inches by 30 inches, so there’s a little more luxury to love.
 And they’re made from two-ply organic cotton, of a hefty 700 GSM weight like the Frontgate, so they feel substantial without seeming heavy; they’re constructed with low-twist yarns that fluff up, making them extra soft.
 Boll & Branch’s definition of plush, though, isn’t fluffy or cloying; it’s a rougher-hewn texture in a design that feels contemporary and chic — one that some may prefer to a more traditional, fluffier bath towel.